-The Purpose of Cooling
+The Purpose of The Injection Mold Cooling System

 The design purpose of the cooling system is to ensure uniform cooling, as well as the shortest possible ejection time of the molded products, so as to complete the production process.
 Cooling design has a direct influence on product quality and molding cycle.